-- Contact Camelia Botnar neonatal screening laboratory on ext 8383 to verify date of blood spot screening for babies born in the north Thames region or contact the neonatal nurse advisors bleep 0256.
+- Contact Camelia Botnar neonatal screening laboratory on ext 8383 to verify date of blood spot screening for babies born in the north Thames region or contact the neonatal nurse advisor.

 - Discuss with parents and obtain consent for screening as discussed above.

 - Take a sample and send completed card to the Camelia Botnar Screening Laboratory.

 Babies from Malta